mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 # 19 - Confirm Password and validate
 If your password and confirm password matched with each other then there is displayed a success message but if you’re two passwords not matched with each other then there is displayed an error message.
 # 20 - Send Email
-Sending email using mailjet API
+Sending email using mailjet API .

+# 21 - Login Page
+A login for that gets username and password there is no backend intergration just playing around with design part